Investing in stocks can be a lucrative and rewarding venture for those who are willing to put the time and effort into research.

 So it’s pretty clear that they are highly established and have strong trust in the industry, with every key regulation applied to protect and insure your data and account funds, and ensure strong professional due diligence.
 Furthermore, their mission statement focuses on simplifying the financial dealings of their members so that it's less complicated to invest streams for pension, saving, and investment aims – with access to accounts online.

-This hub gives you access to a prodigious scoop of investment opportunities, which includes thousands of top index funds, investor trusts, ETFs, and US & Canada, UK and European stocks.
+This hub gives you access to a prodigious scoop of investment opportunities, which includes thousands of top index funds, investment trusts, ETFs, and US & Canada, UK and European stocks.
 And regardless of its size, Hargreaves Lansdown remains one of the most practical leading stock brokers for Europeans.

-Best European Stock Broker – Buying Guide 📊
+Best European Stock Broker – Guide 📊

 What Are Stocks?

 When you directly buy stocks in a company, you become a stockholder or shareholder – the two terms can be used interchangeably.
 This means that you can therefore enjoy a portion of that company’s gains, including profit.